 - Ensure you leave the opening slits between the ends of each fabric facing either the front or sideways.
-This will give easy access to your cat the concealed cat litter box.
+This will give easy access to your cat in the concealed cat litter box.

 5. Litter box under the bed:

-I don’t why you would opt for this option since the litter box odor and waking up to litter on your floor isn’t the most pleasant of experiences.
+I don’t why you would opt for this option since the litter box odor and waking up to litter on your floor aren’t the most pleasant of experiences.
 Heck, this shouldn’t even exist as an option in my books.

 Placing the litter box under a bed will require you extra effort such as scooping the litter just before bedtime and limiting its use by your cat at night.

 However, if you have an underutilized guest bedroom, that can be an ideal alternative for as long as you don’t have guests over.

 The privacy of the room is great and just remember to create a cat door on the bedroom door to ensure that she always has access to her litter box.